Last updated: April 11th, 2023

 Here’s what a mini velo is

 A mini velo is an adult bicycle with smaller wheels, typically 20″ or less in diameter, but otherwise standard bicycle parts.
-Unlike folding bikes, mini velos have rigid frames that do not collapse at all.
+Mini velos do not fold at all, since they have rigid frames with no hinges or other movement.
 They’re popular in dense cities where full-size bikes may be hard to store or carry, but an ultra-compact folding bike isn’t necessary.

 It’s hard to say when mini velos were invented, since small-time inventors no doubt experimented with small-wheeled designs for decades.
 But they probably first gained popularity with the success of Moulton Bicycle, founded in 1962.

 Why buy a mini velo?

 The small wheels of a mini velo make it easier to store in tight quarters and to carry through cramped spaces like stairwells, elevators, and transit facilities.

 A typical mini velo has 20″ wheels.
 That makes its end-to-end length about 9″ shorter than that of a standard road/city bike with 700c (29″) wheels.
 Many are even shorter yet, since mini velos usually have a shorter wheelbase (front-to-rear axle distance) than their full-size counterparts.

 Their smaller wheels also require less vertical clearance to store.
 That may not sound like a big deal, but it’s surprisingly helpful when you’re keeping a bike near furniture (such as your desk).